 - has a positive view of himself

-- engages in other anti-social behaviors (disrespectful of adults, cheating, lying)
+- shows other anti-social behavior -disrespectful of adults, cheating, lying

 - is often less popular in junior high than elementary school

 - in junior high, often has lower than average grades

 What Parents Can Do if Their Child is Bullying

 If you find that your child is bullying another child, you need to take the situation seriously and do what it takes to stop the behavior.